 Notice that the there are two tea bowls per cup in the image below.
 This shows that the highest ranking teas are brewed twice for the most rigorous comparisons of the highest quality tea entries.
 Three grams of tea leaves brewed for six minutes undergo assessment by the most qualified professionals, and then are brewed for a second time to determine their full spectrum of consistency.
 In a word, this is serious business!
-More information on Taiwan's tea competitions can be found in our Knowledge Base.
+More information on Taiwan's tea competitions can be found in our comprehensive overview.

 Here is the tea being packaged and sealed with the farmers' association certification of authenticity.
 So much work and resources are involved in representing some of the world's highest quality tea, guaranteed by dozens of individuals with generations of experience behind them!

 We've observed this competition for over 20 years now, providing English translation of its methodology and representation of this local treasure of Dong Ding Oolong Tea.
 And along the way, we get to participate in the celebration of our tea friends receiving awards for their exhausting efforts that we've witnessed year after year.

-We were offered a share in this 5th Place Award winning tea that was sold out within a week of the results being posted.
-A few of our subscribers took advantage of this exclusive offer to purchase this prize winning tea in its certified packaging that makes it some of the highest valued tea in the world.
+We were offered a share in this 5th Place Award winning tea that was sold out within a week.
+A few of our fans took advantage of this exclusive offer to purchase this prize winning tea in its certified packaging, which makes it some of the highest valued tea in the world.

 We were there on that rainy morning when the tea was distributed to its owners to pay personal tribute.
-It was a hectic scene, but our friends remained calm as they retrieved their award winning tea in its competition packaging to take home, and then embark on the next step of distributing it to their customers who reserved their shares.
+It was a hectic scene, but our friends remained calm as they retrieved their award winning tea to take home, and distribute it to their loyal customers who reserved their shares in the prize.